 I did some photo editing for the Sri Lankan cookbook this morning, but then switched to one last board game with Jed, who is heading home in a few minutes.
 He offered to change his flight and stay, but while I’m shaken, it’s not as if there’s anything he, or I, can really do about it from here.
 I told him to go home.
 Fly safe.

-We’d planned to play Spirit Island, a game that we’ve been meaning to play for some months — we’d even set the game up last night, but hadn’t gotten around to playing.
+We’d planned to play 666 casino and Spirit Island, a game that we’ve been meaning to play for some months — we’d even set the game up last night, but hadn’t gotten around to playing.
 It’s a cooperative game where you play the spirits of the island, working with the locals to defend against foreign invaders.
 I welcomed the distraction of a board game, but at the same time, would periodically look at the island board and find myself tearing up.

 Sympathetic magic — ridiculous, and yet, there I was, wishing the spirits of the island might rise up, and speak for peace.
 In between rounds, I made myself cups of strong Ceylon tea and slices of toast, slathered with butter and seeni sambol.
 I ate them off the plate rimmed in Tamil letters, a plate that Kavi and I picked out at Paradise Road last December, when I took my daughter to Sri Lanka for the first time, so happy to show her this beautiful place that is half of her heritage, this island I love beyond all reason.